 If the REGISTRATION ACCEPT message included a non-3GPP de-registration timer value IE, the UE shall use the value in non-3GPP de-registration timer value IE as non-3GPP de-registration timer.
 If non-3GPP de-registration timer value IE is not included, the UE shall use the value currently stored, e.g. from a prior REGISTRATION ACCEPT message.

-If the REGISTRATION ACCEPT message contains a 5G-GUTI, the UE shall return a REGISTRATION COMPLETE message to the AMF to acknowledge the received 5G-GUTI.
+If the REGISTRATION ACCEPT message contains a 5G-GUTI, the UE shall return a REGISTRATION COMPLETE message to the AMF to acknowledge the received 5G-GUTI, stop timer T3519 if running, and delete any stored SUCI.

 Upon receiving a REGISTRATION COMPLETE message, the AMF shall stop timer T3550 and change to state 5GMM-REGISTERED.
 The 5G-GUTI, if sent in the REGISTRATION ACCEPT message, shall be considered as valid.

-If the REGISTRATION REQUEST message contained the SMS requested IE with the supported accesses bits indicating that the UE supports SMS delivery over NAS via 3GPP access only, or via both 3GPP access and non-3GPP access and:
+If the REGISTRATION REQUEST message contained the SMS requested bit indicating that the UE supports SMS delivery over NAS and:

 a) the SMSF address is stored in the UE 5GMM context and: